kgdunn/pid-book/data-visualization/data-visualization.rst

 Bar plots
 =========

 The :index:`bar plot <pair: bar plot; visualization>` is another univariate plot on a two dimensional axis.
-The axes are not called x- or y-axes with bar plots, instead, one axis is called the category axis, while the other axis shows the value of each bar.
+The axes are not called x- or y-axes with bar plots, instead, one axis is called the *category axis*, while the other axis shows the value of each bar, the *value axis*.

 .. image:: ../figures/visualization/barplot-example-expenses.png
    :scale: 60